wright-group/WrightTools/docs/quickstart.rst

    data = wt.open('my-path.wt5')

-You will pick right up at the state where you saved the object.
+You will pick right up at the state where you saved the object (even on different operating systems or machines)!

 Collections
 ^^^^^^^^^^^